-- 1. contributes to well-functioning urban environments that: - a. enable all people, communities and future generations to provide for their social, economic, and cultural wellbeing, and for their health and safety, now and into the future. - b. increase the capacity and choice available within housing and business land, - c. achieve a quality, sustainable and compact urban form, - d. are, or planned to be, well connected by a choice of transport modes including public transport, - e. manage adverse effects on the environment, and - f. manage reverse sensitivity effects on the operation, maintenance and upgrade of nationally significant infrastructure, including infrastructure^ and facilities and assets of regional or national importance. - 2. enable more people to live in, and more businesses and community services to be located in, areas of an urban environment where: - a. it is in or near a centre zone or other area with many employment opportunities, - b. it is able to be, or is, well-serviced by existing or planned public transport and active transport, - c. there is a high demand for housing or business land, relative to other areas within that urban environment.
+- contributes to well-functioning urban environments that: - enable all people, communities and future generations to provide for their social, economic, and cultural wellbeing, and for their health and safety, now and into the future. - b. increase the capacity and choice available within housing and business land, - c. achieve a quality, sustainable and compact urban form, - d. are, or planned to be, well connected by a choice of transport modes including public transport, - e. manage adverse effects on the environment, and - f. manage reverse sensitivity adverse effects (including reverse sensitivity effects) to ensure that enthe operation, maintenance and upgrade of nationally significant infrastructure, including infrastructure^ and facilities and assets and physical resources of regional or national importance are not compromised. - 2. enable more people to live in, and more businesses and community services to be located in, areas of an urban environment where: - a. it is in or near a centre zone or other area with many employment opportunities, - b. it is able to be, or is, well-serviced by existing or planned public transport and active transport, - c. there is a high demand for housing or business land, relative to other areas within that urban environment.